propensive/scalaworld/pages/dinner.md

 *Starter* Pressed Cumbrian ham hock terrine serve with red onion, apple and blackberry chutney served with a roasted hazelnut leaf salad

+*Starter (vegetarian)* Roasted butternut squash soup served with sour cream and roasted onion focaccia from our local bakery

-*Main course* Slow braised feather of Lakeland beef served with a red wine and onion sauce and Yorkshire pudding.
+*Main course* Slow braised feather of Lakeland beef served with a red wine and onion sauce and Yorkshire pudding

-*Main course (vegetarian)* Cumbrian homity pie made with local cheese, slow cooked onion and thyme served with a sweet slow cooked onion gravy.
+*Main course (vegetarian)* Cumbrian homity pie made with local cheese, slow cooked onion and thyme served with a sweet slow cooked onion gravy

-*Dessert* Dark chocolate mousse topped with honey-combe, sour cream and lime zest.
+*Dessert* Dark chocolate mousse topped with honey-combe, sour cream and lime zest

 *Tea and coffee*